like2000/PyHEADTAIL/README.md

 VERSION CONTENTS
 ==========

+v1.1   Added method in 'longitudinal_impedance' to calculate through the
+	   derivative of the bunch profile the induced voltage derived from inductive impedance.
+	   Added in 'longitudinal_plots' the feature to delete the 'fig' folder for Linux users together with a method for plotting the evolution of the position of the bunch.
+	   Two new example main files showing the use of intensity effects methods have been included in the corresponding folder.
+	   The doc folder has been updated to take into account all the packages of the tree.
+	   Several bugs, mostly in the 'longitudinal_impedance' script, have been fixed.

 v1.0   Longitudinal tracker tested.
 Works for acceleration and multiple
        RF sections.
        Beams and slices ready for transverse features to be added.